Coderushnepal/SagunKaranjit/README.md

 <b>Note</b>
 - Return an empty array if the object is empty.

+## Question 4

-4. Filter Repeating Character Strings
+Filter Repeating Character Strings
 Create a function that keeps only strings with repeating identical characters (in other words, it has a set size of 1).
 <br/>
 <br/>